Rancho-7/Rancho-7/README.md

 <p align="left"> <a href="https://twitter.com/lansg504" target="blank"><img src="https://img.shields.io/twitter/follow/lansg504?logo=twitter&style=for-the-badge" alt="lansg504" /></a> </p>

-- 🌏 I’m from Xi'an, Shanxi, China, and I’m currently living in **Suzhou.**
+- 🌏 I’m from Xi'an, Shanxi, China, and I’m currently living in ~~(Suzhou)~~  **Shenzhen.**

-- 🎧 I really enjoy listening to podcasts.
+- 🎧 I enjoy listening to podcasts and reading books,especially those about business stories.
 Recently, I've been listening to '半拿铁' and '李诞' quite a lot.

 - 🚶 I enjoy visiting different places and interacting with different people.
 It's always interesting to talk with strangers.Even though I'm an ISTP. 🤓

-- 🤝 I’m currently on the lookout for interesting open-source projects to dive into.
+- 🤝 I’m currently ~~on the lookout for interesting open-source projects to dive into~~ working on [Kafka](https://github.com/apache/kafka).

 <h3 align="left">Connect with me:</h3>
 <p align="left">